profreagan/quickdbtdemo/siggard_core#5instructions.md

 #### dim customer ####
-- Create a new file inside of the oliver directory called `dim_customer.sql`
+- Create a new file inside of the oliver directory called `oliver_dim_customer.sql`
 - Populate the code that we will use in this file below:
 ```

 ```

-- Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_customer` to build the model.
+- Save the file, after you have done that, you can go to your terminal and type `dbt run -m oliver_dim_customer` to build the model.
     - Go to Snowflake to see the newly created table!

 #### dim date ####
-- Create a new file inside of the oliver directory called `dim_date.sql`
+- Create a new file inside of the oliver directory called `oliver_dim_date.sql`
 - Populate the code that we will use in this file below:
 ```

 ```

-- Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_date` to build the model.
+- Save the file, after you have done that, you can go to your terminal and type `dbt run -m oliver_dim_date` to build the model.
 Go to Snowflake to see the newly created table!

 #### dim_employee ####
-- Create a new file inside of the oliver directory called `dim_employee.sql`
+- Create a new file inside of the oliver directory called `oliver_dim_employee.sql`
 - Populate the code that we will use in this file below:
 ```